-At the AGM on 15 November 2021, the members of Financial Advice NZ voted to rescind the current Constitution and Bylaws and to replace it with a new Constitution and Rules.
-The new Constitution is being lodged with the Incorporated Societies registrar on the first trading day of January 2022 for immediate registration.
+At the AGM on 15 November 2021, the members of Financial Advice NZ voted to rescind the previous Constitution and Bylaws and to replace it with a new Constitution and Rules.
+The new Constitution was accepted and registered by the Incorporated Societies registrar on 12 January 2022.

 New Constitution & Rules